Rioverde, San Luis Potosí: Tourism

-Sotano de las Golindrinas: “The Cave of the Swallows” is one of the largest open pit caves in the world, situated on the east side of the Sierra Madre Mountains from Rioverde.
+Sotano de las Golondrinas: “The Cave of the Swallows” is one of the largest open pit caves in the world, situated on the east side of the Sierra Madre Mountains from Rioverde.

 About 15 minutes away from Rio Verde are the towns of El Refugio, La Loma, San Diego and San Martin.
 In the region they are known for their traditional annual festivities which venerate the local patron saint of each town.
 San Diego is located between the towns of La Loma and San Martin and in November is the town's annual festivities are celebrated.
 The annual festivities of La Loma are celebrated annually each July 4 to 12.